-The change of use and alterations are acceptable from a policy perspective and will provide a suitable use for the location in what are currently a vacant pair of office buildings and deliver much needed housing.
+The various works of repair and alterations are acceptable from a policy perspective and will provide a suitable use for the location in what are currently a vacant pair of office buildings and deliver much needed housing.

 The proposal will provide an acceptable standard of accommodation when considered in the round and in the location is very sustainable with easy access to shops, facilities, employment opportunities, sustainable transport modes, and local parks.